Switzerland, France settle tax row

 DAVOS, Switzerland (Reuters) - Switzerland and France settled a row over stolen bank records on Wednesday that was blocking a treaty aimed at helping Paris catch tax cheats.

-Switzerland said in December it would freeze the tax treaty talks after French authorities obtained tax-sensitive client information from a former HSBC (HSBA.L: Quote) employee, which it said helped identify 3,000 suspected French tax evaders.
+Switzerland said in December it would freeze the tax treaty talks after French authorities obtained tax-sensitive client information from a former HSBC (HSBA.L) employee, which it said helped identify 3,000 suspected French tax evaders.

 "We have found an agreement," Swiss Finance Minister Hans-Rudolf Merz said after talks with French Budget Minister Eric Woerth on the sidelines of a World Economic Forum meeting.